rancher/rke2/README.md

 ## Installation

-RKE2 comes with a convenient and configurable installation script that allows for system configuration, binary release download, and init script setup.
+RKE2 comes with a convenient and configurable installation script that allows for system configuration, binary release download, and openrc init script or systemd unit file.

 ### Quick Start